 - Spices (see full list in recipe card below)

 - Baking powder

 Note: Scroll down to the recipe card section of the post for the ingredients with amounts included and for more complete directions.

 How to Make Vegan Pumpkin Bread

 - Turn the batter into a greased and floured 9×5-inch loaf pan.

-Make the streusel topping and sprinkle evenly over the bread.
+- Make the streusel topping and sprinkle evenly over the bread.

-Bake until the center is set and a toothpick inserted in the center comes out clean, or with a few moist crumbs, but no batter.
+- Bake until the center is set and a toothpick inserted in the center comes out clean, or with a few moist crumbs, but no batter.

-The bread doesn’t taste like coconut, and even if you don’t like coconut, I recommend using it.
+The egg-free pumpkin bread doesn’t taste like coconut, and even if you don’t like coconut, I recommend using it.
 It adds a subtle layer of flavor you can’t put your finger on, in a rich and luxurious undertones kind of way.
 Substitute with canola or vegetable oil if you must.

 I don’t have experience making gluten-free quick breads, so I can’t say for sure whether using a gluten-free flour alternative will work in this recipe.